lixy255/Xiangyu_LI/_pages/about.md

   - /about.html
 ---

 Hi, welcome to my page!
-I am currently a PhD student in Linguistics at The Chinese University of Hong Kong.
+I am currently a 3rd-year PhD candidate in Linguistics at The Chinese University of Hong Kong.

 My research interests encompass minimalist syntax, Chinese syntax, and syntax-pragmatics interface.